-This Paleo fajitas recipe with grilled steak and chimichurri sauce is just about the best tasting and the easiest meal I’ve made in a really long time.
-I got the idea for these Paleo fajitas at a family reunion a few years ago.
+This Paleo grilled steak fajitas recipe and chimichurri sauce is just about the best tasting and the easiest meal I've made in a really long time.
+I got the idea for these fajitas at a family reunion a few years ago.
 My younger brother made grilled steak Philly cheesesteaks.
 I loved how tender the steak came out and how easy it was to make.
-So I started experimenting with similar recipes with steak in them and these Paleo fajitas were a natural fit.
+So I started experimenting with similar recipes with steak in them and these fajitas were a natural fit.

 Fajitas are just about one of my favorite dinners of all time.
 What's not to love?
 Steak, onions, peppers, tortillas, and chimichurri.
 I LOVE all those things.
 At first, I ate these either dry or with salsa and they just seemed to be missing something.
 I really like sour cream and nothing was good enough to make me forget about the sour cream.

 - Bunches of cilantro are really affordable at the grocery store like sometimes 2 for $1.
+Can't beat that.
+I can't even grow it for that cheap.
+Plus, I have a hard time growing it in my house.
+It tends to get old before I have a chance to get much off of it.
 So you have no excuse not to use the fresh, good stuff.

 - You don't have to marinade the steak at all, but it really does taste better the longer you marinade it.
 An hour is a pretty good amount of time.
 When I'm thinking ahead and all, I think to start the steak marinading before I go to bed.
 Then when I go to make dinner the next day, a bunch of the work is done.